maelle/simplymaelle/content/post/2020-04-21-css-snippet.md

 ```

 Lines 2 to 7 create and [markdownify](https://gohugo.io/functions/markdownify/) the three highlighted blocks, with a note on the language before each.
-Using markdownify means the code will be [highlighted using Chroma](https://gohugo.io/content-management/syntax-highlighting/) without my having to make any further effort.
+Using markdownify means the code will be [highlighted using Chroma](https://gohugo.io/content-management/syntax-highlighting/) without my having to make any further efforts.

 Then there is some non elegant string manipulation going on to extract the CSS, JS and HTML, until line 58.